zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 It covers the following steps:

 - Create a Meta Business account
-- Create a Meta developer account
+- Create a Meta Developer account
-- Create a Meta developer app
+- Create a Meta Developer app
-- Add WhatsApp product to your app
+- Add WhatsApp Product to your app
-- Create a system user
+- Create a System User
 - Configure your WhatsApp Business platform
-- Assign a unused phone number
+- Assign an unused Phone Number

 Additionally, you have to meet the following requirements: